andylamp/stanford_fin_auto/06 - Intractable Problems and NP-Completeness/01-Intractable-Problems-Quiz.md

  3. L1 ∪ L2 is definitely not in NP.
  4. L1 ∪ L2 is definitely in NP.

-Now let's try to classify each of the provided languages:
+From the aforementioned options the correct one is **option 4**.
+To provide a more detailed answer let's try to classify each of the provided languages individually.

  1. L1 ∪ L2: We know that L1 is in P and L2 is NP-Complete and since P ⊆ NP then
  the union will be definitely in NP since we do not know that P=NP and thus we